claudiac5/MICB475_Team11/README.md

 Overall, the goal is to use real-world infant exposure and health variables to generate testable hypotheses about microbial ecology in early life and how microbiome development may relate to health outcomes.

+## Infant Microbiome
+Does early antibiotic exposure influence infant gut microbiome maturation and appetite-related behaviours, and do these effects differ between male and female infants?

 # Agenda - February 4
 - Present our chosen dataset